Hassan of Basra: Moving to Baghdad

-Hassan marries the great princess of the djinni and they spend 40 days in the palace of the other jinn princesses.
-However, one night, the youth has a dream about his mother, and decides to return to Bassora with his wife, saying goodbye to the jinn princesses that welcomed him.
-Hassan makes his way back to Bassora after three months, and meets his mother, who suggests they move out to Baghdad and live under the caliph's protection.
+Hassan and the djinni princess marry.
+One night, the youth has a dream about his mother, and decides to return to Bassora with his wife.
+After he meets his mother, he suggests they move out to Baghdad to live under the caliph's protection.

 Hassan buys a large house for them in Baghdad, where he lives with the jinn princess and their two sons, Nasir and Mansur.
-One day after three years, he misses his foster jinn sisters, and decides to pay them a visit, warning his mother to not let his wife leave the house, nor to return her the feather-garment - which was overheeard by the jinn wife.
-After he leaves, the jinn princess decides to go to the local bath house, so she goes, despite her mother-in-law's reluctance.
+Three years later, he decides to journey back to his adoptive sisters since he is missing them, and warns his mother to not let his wife leave the house, nor to return her the feather-garment - which was overheard by the jinn wife.
+After he leaves, the jinn princess decides to go to the local bath house, despite her mother-in-law's reluctance.

-At the bath house, the jinn princess draws the attention of the visitors, and news of her beuty reach the ears of Zobeide (Zubaydah), the wife of caliph's Harun Al-Rashid.
+At the bath house, the jinn princess draws the attention of the visitors, and news of her beauty reach the ears of Zobeide (Zubaydah), the wife of caliph Harun Al-Rashid.
 Zobeide orders the woman to be summoned to her presence, and dispatches Mesrur, the chief of the eunuchs, to get her.
 Mesrur goes to Hassan's mother's house and asks both women to come with him to Zobeide's presence.

-Hassan's mother and wife go to the court wearing veils, and Zobeide orders the woman to take off the veil.
-The caliph's wife is dazzled by her beauty, and inquires her about her talents, and Hassan's wife says she can dance as long as she wears her feather robe.
-On hearing this, Zobeide orders Hassan's mother to bring the feather garment, which she refuses to do, so Masrur, the eunuch, goes to her house to fetch it.
-The eunuch returns the feather garment to Hassan's wife; she puts it on and she begis to fly about the room.
+Hassan's mother and his wife go to the court wearing veils, and Zobeide orders the woman to take off the veil.
+The caliph's wife is dazzled by the djinni's beauty, and inquires her about her talents.
+Hassan's wife says she can dance as long as she wears her feather robe.
+On hearing this, Zobeide orders Hassan's mother to bring the feather garment, but she refuses to.
+Zobeide dispatches Masrur, the eunuch, to fetch the feather garment in their house and bring her.
+He takes the garment and returns it to Hassan's wife; she puts it on and begins to fly about the room.
 As her parting words, she tells her mother-in-law Hassan should find her and their children in the Wak-Wak Islands, then flies away.

 Hassan returns to Baghdad and asks his mother about his family.
-With tears in her eyes, the woman tells Hassan his wife has regained the feather garment and flew away to Wak-Wak Islands.
+With tears in her eyes, the woman tells Hassan his wife has regained the feather garment and flew away to Wak-Wak Islands with their children.
 Hassan falls into a state of despair for the disappearance of his family.